 Clinical Courses (8 credit hours) - Click on Clinical Internship and Clinical Externship links in the right column for more information

-CD 590 Clinical Internship (1 credit hour.
-Residential students will enroll in CD 590 twice while distance students will enroll in CD 590 once.)
+SLP 590 Clinical Internship (1 credit hour.
+Residential students will enroll in SLP 590 twice while distance students will enroll in SLP 590 once.)

 Approved Electives (9-12 credit hours must be completed)